mkiernan/azfinsim/README.md

 ## Tools
 Get <a href="https://azure.github.io/BatchExplorer/">Batch Explorer</a>, and login to your Azure account via the UI.

-The linux shell you launch the azfinsim commands above from needs to have the following utilities installed: <a href="/en-us/cli/azure/install-azure-cli" data-linktype="absolute-path">Azure CLI</a>, docker-ce, terraform, jq & git.
+For launching the azfinsim commands above you need a Linux shell with the following utilities installed: <a href="/en-us/cli/azure/install-azure-cli" data-linktype="absolute-path">Azure CLI</a>, docker-ce, terraform, jq & git - ubuntu 20.04 on WSL2 is highly recommended.

-For ease of use <a href=https://shell.azure.com/Azure> Azure Cloud Shell</a> is recommended, as it has all of these tools installed already:
+<a href=https://shell.azure.com/Azure> Azure Cloud Shell</a> is also a convenient launchpad for azfinsim, as it has all of these tools installed already:
-If you prefer, install the
-   a Linux machine.
-You can even run the whole thing from WSL2 on your Windows laptop.

 <p><a href="https://shell.azure.com" data-linktype="external"><img src="img/launchcloudshell.png" alt="Embed launch" title="Launch Azure Cloud Shell" data-linktype="external"/></a></p>